jdx/mise/README.md

 ### `rtx env`

 ```
-exports env vars to activate rtx in a single shell session
+Exports env vars to activate rtx a single time

 Use this if you don't want to permanently install rtx.
 It's not necessary to
 use this if you have `rtx activate` in your shell rc file.
-This can be used similarly to `asdf shell`.
-It requires `eval` to work since
-it's not written in Bash.
-It's also useful just to see what environment variables rtx sets.

 Usage: env [OPTIONS] [RUNTIME]...